-Miami Domestic Violence Attorneys
+Miami Domestic Violence Lawyer

 Offenses involving domestic violence are those that involve the use of force or intimidation against another person in the household.
 These crimes are among the most common types of offenses in Florida and people who are found guilty face significant penalties.
 Some of the consequences that can result after a conviction for a domestic violence offense include probation, restraining orders, fines, and even jail time.
 In addition, a crime of domestic violence can stay on your record for the rest of your life, making it difficult to get a job or even rent an apartment.
-For this reason, anyone accused of a crime involving domestic violence should contact one of our Miami domestic violence attorneys at the Baez Law Firm today.
+For this reason, anyone accused of a crime involving domestic violence should contact one of our Miami domestic violence lawyers at the Baez Law Firm today.

-A Skilled Attorney Can Often Help
+A Skilled Lawyer Can Often Help

 Domestic Violence can Take a Variety of Forms

 Many people are under the mistaken impression that domestic violence refers only to the physical abuse of a spouse.
 While it is certainly true that this kind of domestic violence takes place, it can also occur between any people who share a domestic relationship, including exes, live-in significant others, co-parents, siblings, or aunts and uncles.
 These cases can result in both civil and criminal liability and some of the more common criminal offenses associated with domestic violence include the following: